RF555/SHELL/README.md

 ## Full project compilation

-to compile th whole project use the command: `make default`.
+To compile th whole project use the command: `make default`.